danielfm/django-flash/doc/source/usage.rst

 Adding an immediate flash-scoped object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It's sometimes convenient to add an object to the flash scope and use it on the *current* request only.
+It's sometimes convenient to store an object inside the *flash* and use it on the *current* request only.

 This can be done by using the :attr:`FlashScope.now` attribute::